Mazalik/CefprozilGutImpact/README.md

     cd CefprozilGutBiome
     ```
 2. Ensure you have all the necessary files from the input_files directory and the link provided, placing them together in a single folder named "input_files".
-3. Make sure both csv files and the `species_abundance.txt` file are also in the "input_files" filder.
+3. Make sure both csv files and the `species_abundance.txt` file are also in the "input_files" folder.
 4. Run the analysis script and specify the input and output directories:
     ```bash
     python analyze_cefprozil_effect.py path/to/input_files path/to/save_results